AquaROM: shape optimization pipeline for soft swimmers using parametric reduced order models: Optimization using PROM gradients

 The gradient of the cost function is then used to update the parameter vector~$\xiv$.
 Denoting this vector at a given optimization step $k$ as $\xiv_k$, the algorithm performs a gradient descent step with user-defined learning rate~$\gamma$,

-where $\mathbf{W}_k$ is a diagonal weight matrix which is adapted during optimization to ensure convergence and constraint satisfaction.
-The computed sensitivity is also used to approximate the EoMs solutions in a neighborhood of the nominal solution~$\etav_0$ for the updated parameter vector~$\xiv_{k+1}$:
+where $\mathbf{W}_k$ is a diagonal weight matrix which is adapted during optimization to ensure convergence and constraint satisfaction. \MD{ More precisely, it decreases the learning rate along specific directions if constraints are active in these directions.} The computed sensitivity is also used to approximate the EoMs solutions in a neighborhood of the nominal solution~$\etav_0$ for the updated parameter vector~$\xiv_{k+1}$:

 Because the approximation~\eqref{eq:approximation_using_sensitivity} is only valid in the vicinity of the nominal solution $\etav_0$, the pipeline checks if the updated parameters in~$\xiv_{k+1}$ are above a certain threshold.
 If this is the case, it builds a new PROM, considering the updated fish shape described by $\xiv_{k+1}$ as the new nominal shape.
 This algorithm runs until it reaches convergence, i.e., until the cost function does not change between successive optimization steps.